Hurricane Recovery News

 The Edge (St Maarten - Saba/St Barths) - ONLINE BOOKING IS NOW AVAILABLE

-Until the end of February 2018, The Edge is back to operating three weekly services between Saba and St. Maarten.
-The ferry departs Saba on Fridays at 8:00 AM, Saturdays at 7:00 AM, and Sundays at 3:30 PM, all arriving at the Simpson Bay Police Station Dock approx. 90 minutes later.
-From St Maarten (Simpson Bay Police Dock) they depart Thursdays at 9:00 AM, Fridays and Saturdays at 3:30 PM, arriving back in Saba at 10:30 AM and 5:00 PM respectively.
+The Edge is back to operating three weekly services between Saba and St. Maarten.
+Until the end of April 2018, trips departs Saba on Saturdays at 7:00 AM, and Sundays at 3:30 PM, all arriving at the Simpson Bay Police Station Dock approx. 90 minutes later.
+From St Maarten (Simpson Bay Police Dock) they depart Fridays and Saturdays at 3:30 PM.
+There is also a weekly same-day return service on Wednesdays, departing St Maarten at 9:00 AM, coming back the same afternoon departing Saba at 3:30 PM.

 Dawn II – Saba C-Transport (St Maarten - Saba) - ONLINE BOOKING IS NOW AVAILABLE